 In addition to visiting the Town of Hempstead's Receiver of Taxes Office in person to pay your tax bill, the office provides an array of convenient payment options, including Satellite Offices, Extended Office Hours, an EZ-pay Drive Thru Payment Window and Online Tax Payments as well as our new environmentally friendly e-Billing program.

 Exemptions can lower the taxes for certain properties.
 Make sure you are taking advantage of every exemption for which you may be eligible.
 The town participates in several tax exemption programs; Senior Citizens, Veterans, Disability/Limited Income, STAR, Home Improvement, and/or Volunteer Firefighters and Ambulance Personnel exemption.
 Please refer to the Tax Exemption section of our website for information on each of these exemptions along with applications and filing instructions.

 Nassau County, NOT the Town of Hempstead, sets your home's assessment, which is the basis of your property taxes.
 If you feel that your property's tax assessment is out of line (too high) compared to neighboring homes with similar characteristics, exercise your right to challenge it.
 Refer to the Challenge & Lower Your Taxes section of our website for important information on how to go about challenging your home's assessment.

-Throughout the year, Receiver of Taxes Jeanine C. Driscoll holds Tax Forums at various locations across the town, including local libraries and senior centers.
+Throughout the year, Receiver of Taxes Jeanine C. Driscoll holds Tax Forums at various locations across the town.
 During these sessions, residents will learn how to lower their tax bills by taking advantage of tax exemptions, assessment challenges, tax discounts as well as keep abreast of any changes in local or state legislation that may affect their tax bill.
 Information concerning upcoming tax forum dates and locations can be found on the website, in the news and in your mailbox.